anantshri1/anantshri1/README.md

 - 🌱 Alongside the PhD, I've been building ML/AI engineering skills from the ground up.
 My scientific programming language of choice is **Python** (*NumPy, pandas, matplotlib, Seaborn*), but I am familiar with **MATLAB** and **Mathematica**.

-My interests span:
-* Large Language Models (LLMs)
+I have hands-on experience across the ML stack:
+* Classical Regression and Classification via *scikit-learn, XGBoost, CatBoost*, and *imblearn*
+* Deep Learning via *TensorFlow/Keras* (FFNs, CNNs), and *PyTorch*
+* Domain-adapted LLM fine-tuning
-* Retrieval-Augmented Generation (RAG & GraphRAG)
+* Retrieval-Augmented Generation (RAG & GraphRAG) mostly via *LlamaIndex*
-* NLP and Transformer architectures
+* NLP and Transformer architectures via *nltk, spaCy, HFTransformers*
-* Time-series forecasting
+* Time-series forecasting via *LSTMs, multi-head self-attention Transformers* and *neuralforecast*
-* Tracking and logging ML experiments
+* Tracking and logging ML experiments via *Mlflow*
 * Experiment-driven model development and evaluation

-I have hands-on experience across the ML stack: classical regression and classification tasks via *scikit-learn, XGBoost, CatBoost*, and *imblearn*; Deep Learning via *TensorFlow/Keras* (FFNs, CNNs, time series analysis via LSTMs, multi-head self-attention Transformers and *neuralforecast*), and *PyTorch*; NLP via *nltk, spaCy*, and fine-tuned *HF transformers* (both decoders and encoders for different tasks); LLM & retrieval tasks via *LlamaIndex*, vector- and graph- RAG implementations, and domain adapted LLM fine-tuning.
-I have also been experimenting with *reinforcement learning* and *geometric deep learning* on the side (instead of learning SQL, I will get to it I swear.)
+I have also been experimenting with *reinforcement learning* and *geometric deep learning* (PyTorch Geomtric, my GOAT) on the side (instead of learning SQL, I will get to it I swear.)

 The repos below are the output of that.
 (I am currently fighting Google Colab environment dependencies as I attempt to learn MLOps workflows - Colab is winning at the time of writing)